themantho/circle_plot/README.md

 # circle_plot

-This repo provides an example for creating a circular plot using the ggraph library.

 Step 1: For a gentle overview of graph theory terms and visualization, see this article: https://medium.com/basecs/a-gentle-introduction-to-graph-theory-77969829ead8

 Step 2.
 Initial input file setup